Honda Integra: First generation (1985)

-The Integra received a minor facelift for the 1988 model year which featured slightly reshaped indicator lights, an improved climate control system and an update of the instrument clocks.
+The Integra received a minor facelift in 1987 for the 1988 model year which featured slightly reshaped indicator lights, an improved climate control system and an update of the instrument clocks.
 In Europe, the Integra five-door Liftback was discontinued in October 1989 following the launch of the Rover-based Honda Concerto.

 This was the only generation to offer 3-, 4-, and 5-door models.
 Production of the 5-door liftback ceased in 1988.

 Second generation (1989)

+An all new Integra was introduced in 1989.
+The second-generation Integra continued to be available as a hatchback coupe but also a new 4-door notchback is available instead of a 5-door hatchback.
+The Integra coupe has a wheelbase that is 3.9 in longer than the previous generation and weights approximately 190-235 lbs more depending on the model.